How can all this get any better? Here's how!

 Note: Sonoran Sunrise uses these Studio 180 rulers and they are required for the class: Rapid Fire Hunter's Star Petite

 Optional Sail 'n Sew Fabric Pack

 Our incredible Sail 'n Sew fabric pack includes all of the fabrics and patterns for your projects and they are pre-cut so all you need to do is sit down and sew!
-The price of the Sail ‘n Sew fabric pack is $500.00 and it includes all three of the projects for this cruise.
+The price of the Sail ‘n Sew fabric pack is $475.00 and it includes all three of the projects for this cruise.
 If you would like to buy individual kits, please call for pricing.
-If you would like a Sail ‘n Sew pack, just let us know when you make your Reservation and we'll have a kit waiting for you on the ship.
 Order early as supplies are limited.

 If you do not wish to purchase a Sail 'n Sew Fabric Pack, remember to pack your own fabrics.
 We will not have fabrics available for purchase aboard the ship.
 You will need to bring your fabric pre-cut and ready for class.
 You must also bring your pattern or book.
-You can purcahse the patterns here: Coming Soon.
+You can purchase the patterns here:

 A complete supply list will be sent to you 90 days prior to departure.

 Because it’s so close to the Caribbean and The Bahamas, Miami is known as the cruise capital of the world.
 But it’s more than just convenient — rev up for your cruise from Miami with the city’s nonstop action, from party-ready South Beach to the Mediterranean style of Coral Gables, plus spicy Little Havana, which hums to an island beat.